kgisl/pythonFDP/FacultyAlgorithmChallenge.md

 # Guidelines for Evaluation

+## Faculty ELi5 Algorithm Teaching (FEAT) challenge `#FEAT`

+### UPDATE 2
+The key thing is `ELi5` -> "Explain Like I am 5" applies to the part of explaining the algorithm.
+Of course, for the real world use case, they might want to target a more mature audience.

 **OBJECTIVE**: To tell the world why you as a CSE faculty care about algorithms, which is the bedrock of Computer Science.
 Secondly, your presentation must motivate and inspire your peers and students to adopt an